 The Death Mask

-The Ancient Egyptians are probably the known civilisation for using death masks, thanks in no small part to the instantly-recognisable gold mask of the boy king Tutankhamun, who I was fascinated with as a child.
+The Ancient Egyptians are probably the best-known civilisation for using death masks, thanks in no small part to the instantly-recognisable gold mask of the boy king Tutankhamun, who I was fascinated with as a child.

 He wasn’t the only person to have a mask, of course.
 Most mummies got one, to protect their faces in the tomb, and also because having one increased their chances of getting into the afterlife – if they looked attractive to the gatekeepers, they would be welcomed in.
 This is why masks often feature blue hair and golden skin, to mimic the appearance of the gods.